Estimate Alimony Under Tennessee Code § 36-5-121

 For divorce agreements and orders finalized after December 31, 2018, the federal Tax Cuts and Jobs Act applies:

-For divorces finalized before 2019, the old rules (deductible for payer, taxable for recipient) generally still apply.
-Tennessee has no state income tax, so there are no state tax implications.
+For divorces finalized before 2019, the old rules apply.
+Tennessee has no state income tax.

 The length of the marriage is a significant factor.
 In shorter marriages (often under 5 years), courts are less likely to award long-term or substantial alimony because financial interdependence is typically minimal.
 However, it is not impossible.
-If there is a clear need (e.g., one spouse gave up a career to relocate for the other's job) and an ability to pay, a court might award short-term transitional or rehabilitative alimony to assist with readjustment.
+If there is a clear need (e.g., one spouse gave up a career to relocate for the other's job) and an ability to pay, a court might award short-term transitional or rehabilitative alimony.